maja-burrack/maja-burrack.github.io/_posts/2024-08-11-causal-machine-learning.md

 We are interested in estimating the Conditional Average Treatment Effect (CATE).
 This is a measure of how much the outcome changes if we change something (give "treatment") conditional on some other factors.
 For simplicity, we will assume the treatment is binary, but it doesn't have to be.
 If we were to sell a product at difference prices, that would be a continuous treatment.

-The formal definition of the CATE estimate is:
+The formal definition of the CATE is:

 $$
 \tau(x) = E [ Y(1) - Y(0) \mid X = x],